Liarzax/DotZ/README.md

 Deadfence of the Zombies

-'-'		Toggles Debug Mode
+'-'		Toggles Debug Mode.
-'='		Toggles GOD Mode
+'='		Toggles GOD Mode.

-'ESC'	Key to Quit Game
+'ESC'	Key to Quit Game.
 'Arrow' Keys to Move.
 'Space' Key to Fire.